 For more amenities, there are several very good small boutique hotels.
 The small hamlet of Pancole is ideal as a base to explore, and just minutes outside San Gimignano.

-Casa Lari - Pancole, well appointed apartments of different sizes, pool, no restaurant but is next door to Hotel Le Renaie's excellent restaurant, Leonetto.
+Casa Lari in Pancole has well-appointed apartments of different sizes, and a lovely pool.
+Though there's no restaurant, it's right next door to Hotel Le Renaie's excellent restaurant, Leonetto.
+Find details and rates here.

-Hotel Casolare Le Terre Rosse - a stunning country home with large pool, five minutes from San Gimignano.
+Hotel Casolare Le Terre Rosse is a stunning country home with large pool, just five minutes from San Gimignano.
+Check out details and rates.